We are CHANGE

 Science communication: appreciated and acknowledged!

-Annelinde Vandenbroucke, Neeltje van den Bedem, Berna Güroğlu, Iris Koele, and Kiki Zanolie, have been awarded by the Royal Netherlands Academy of Arts and Sciences to continue their work in science communication.
+Annelinde Vandenbroucke, Neeltje van den Bedem, Berna Güroğlu, Iris Koele, and Kiki Zanolie, received an award by the Royal Netherlands Academy of Arts and Sciences to continue their work in science communication.
 Together with Dietsje Jolles and Linda van Leijenhorst (Brain and Education Lab), they will develop new science communication products together with adolescents.

 Berna Güroglu published in Nature Communications together with Elisabeth Schreuders, Barbara Braams and Eveline Crone.
 They found that friendship stability is associated with ventral striatum response in vicarious rewards.